httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Given a Byte Sequence as input_bytes, return an ASCII string suitable for use in a HTTP field value.

-0. If input_bytes is not a sequence of bytes, fail serialisation.
+0. If input_bytes is not a sequence of bytes, fail serialization.
 1. Let output be an empty string.
 2. Append ":" to output.
 3. Append the result of base64-encoding input_bytes as per {{!RFC4648}}, Section 4, taking account of the requirements below.